A GraphQL schema should be built as expressive as possible.

 }

-// define how a native type is parsed into a literal,
+// define how the .NET type is parsed to a value node

 public override IValueNode ParseValue(object? runtimeValue)